alibaba/ai-matrix/macro_benchmark/CNN_Caffe/README.md

 # CNN Caffe
+## Performance test
 In this part performs the inference on CNN classic models.
-First, download TensorRT and place it under caffe_inference folder.
+First, download TensorRT or Download tensorRT docker image from Nvidia NGC.

 Second, follow the script below to run this test in nvidia tensorRT.
 Use the command below to run inference of all the models. ***TensorRT\_folder*** is where is folder name of downloaded tensorRT. ***data\_type*** can be fp32, fp16 or int8.